 a) Formal liaisons between ISO and IEC committees for normal inter-committee cooperation.

-b) Organizational consultations, including technical experts and representatives of the Chief Executive Officers, for cases where technical coordination may have an effect on the future activities of the organizations in a larger sense than the point under consideration.
+b) Organizational consultations, including technical Experts and representatives of the Chief Executive Officers, for cases where technical coordination may have an effect on the future activities of the organizations in a larger sense than the point under consideration.

 c) Decisions on work allocation